We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Isn’t it unhealthy to skip breakfast?

 No. The problem is that most stereotypical breakfast skippers have unhealthy lifestyles.
-If you make sure to eat healthy food for the rest of the day then it is fine.
+If you make sure to eat healthy food for the rest of the day then the practice is perfectly healthy.

 3. Can I take supplements while fasting?